Getting going with the editor

 Image of Blackboard expanded text editor toolbar

 The expanded editor includes the original basic features (bold, italics, underline, font, size, etc).
 The expanded menu includes additional formatting tools, the ability to add links, images, videos, and attachments and much more.
-For more information on each tool click here.
+You can find more information on each tool in the editor here.

 We don’t recommend changing the general paragraph size, fonts or colours, as to do so in one area means you will have to replicate this everywhere in your course.
 Be kind to yourself and stick with the basic settings for things such as paragraphs!